 Key Concept: The grate’s small surface area prevents efficient energy transfer to the air at low frequencies.
 The strings provide a direct pathway for sound transmission at a wide range of frequencies.

-Pick up the grate from a barbecue grill by the strings. ( If you don't have a clean grill grating, coat-hanger or metal utensils work too!)
+Pick up the grate from a barbecue grill by the strings.
+(If you don't have a clean grill grating, coat-hanger or metal utensils work too!)
 With the grate hanging by the strings, knock it against the side of a table.
-Describe the sound you hear.
+Describe the "music" you hear.

 How does the sound produced by the vibrating grate reach your ears?